Mainak908/resume-parser/README.md

 Resume parsing is expensive and requires monthly fees.
 For low volume, it can cost around $0.10 per resume.
 Using this API, the cost is at least 100x cheaper with no monthly commitment.

 ## Limitations
-As it is LLM-based, results might be inconsistent or missing some info; use caution.
+As it is LLM-based, results might be inconsistent or missing some info; use with caution.

 The parsing time is longer than the traditional resume parser, based on resume length, model TPS (Tokens Per Second), and model load.